 b.
 University facility means that place where a University function occurs.

-k.
+j.
 Violation means the commission of an act proscribed by these Rules.
 However, inadvertent or accidental behavior shall not be considered to be the substance of a violation.

-m.
+k.
 Respondent means a person against whom a charge for violation of these Rules has been filed.

 The Rules of University Conduct shall apply to all members of the University community: administrators, administrative staff, research staff, library staff, supporting staff, faculty, and students.
 Also visitors, licensees, and invitees on a University facility shall be subject to the Rules of University Conduct.
 Violations by such persons may result in the revocation of their invitation or license to be on a University facility and their subsequent ejection.

+a.
 A person is in violation of these Rules when such person individually or with a group, incident to a demonstration, including a rally or picketing:

 (1) (simple violation) engages in conduct that places another in danger